 Welcome to Fircrest/Ruston Municipal Court

 *THE COURT IS CURRENTLY CLOSED TO THE PUBLIC.
-Criminal cases will be held electronically through December 31, 2020.
+Criminal cases will be held virtually via ZOOM until further notice.
 Summons have been sent to address on file.*

 Fircrest Ruston Municipal Court, in collaboration with city officials, continues to monitor the spread of the COVID-19 virus.
 In compliance with restrictions imposed by Governor Inslee and Washington Supreme Court emergency orders, and for the safety of court participants and staff, the Fircrest City Hall and the Municipal Court are closed to the general public.